 In Georgetown, avoid the Tiger Bay and Albouystown areas and take care in Sophia, all of south Georgetown, Buxton and Agricola.
-Take particular care in the Stabroek Market area where robberies are a daily occurrence and where in January 2011 there was a grenade explosion which killed 1 person.
+Take particular care in the Stabroek Market area where robberies are a daily occurrence.
 Avoid walking alone around Georgetown, even in the main areas and don’t walk anywhere at night.

 A number of assaults have taken place in the Botanic Gardens.
 Birding enthusiasts should be particularly vigilant.
 If possible go with an organised group and avoid taking valuables with you.